Acute inflammatory demyelinating polyradiculoneuropathy

 Underlying hereditary myopathy may predispose persons to viral myositis and in the appropriate clinical setting (ie, glioma) should be excluded.

-Myopathy with the features of a mitochondrial disease at biopsy can occur in the setting of zidovudine or didanosine therapy for HIV; in fact, this is the most common myopathy in HIV patients (Dalakas et al 1990; 66).
+Myopathy with the features of a mitochondrial disease at biopsy can occur in the setting of zidovudine or didanosine therapy for HIV; in fact, this is the most common myopathy in HIV patients (66).
 This is not a parainfectious process, per se, but deserves mention as it would feature prominently in the differential diagnosis of any HIV patient with neuromuscular weakness.
 The clinical presentation is indistinguishable from HIV-associated myositis.
-The distinction is made via muscle biopsy showing ragged-red fibers, subsarcolemmal red-rimmed cracks or pale granular washed-out staining, lipid accumulation, and focal depletion of cytochrome c oxidase (COX); and electron microscopy showing accumulation of abnormal mitochondria with paracrystalline inclusions and excessive amounts of lipid droplets (Dalakas et al 1990; Dalakas et al 1994; 66).
-This probably results from depletion of mitochondrial DNA (mtDNA), as shown by genetic analyses (05).
+The distinction is made via muscle biopsy showing ragged-red fibers, subsarcolemmal red-rimmed cracks or pale granular washed-out staining, lipid accumulation, and focal depletion of cytochrome c oxidase (COX); and electron microscopy showing accumulation of abnormal mitochondria with paracrystalline inclusions and excessive amounts of lipid droplets (66).
+This probably results from depletion of mitochondrial DNA (mtDNA), as shown by genetic analyses (04).
 Notably, up to 8% of all HIV patients on zidovudine will develop diffuse myalgias.
 Whether this is a prodrome to zidovudine-associated mitochondrial myopathy is not known.
-However, antiretroviral drugs (nucleoside analog reverse transcriptase inhibitor, NRTI) used to treat human HIV patients, lead to mitochondrial myopathy, with COX-negative fibers and with evidence of multiple mtDNA deletions (81).
+However, antiretroviral drugs (nucleoside analog reverse transcriptase inhibitor, NRTI) used to treat human HIV patients, lead to mitochondrial myopathy, with COX-negative fibers and with evidence of multiple mtDNA deletions (79).
 In both cases, it seems clear that the effects of NRTI drugs damage the maintenance of mtDNA proximity.

 Pyomyositis bacteria myositis should also be considered in AIDS and immunocompromised patients.
-This focal infection is usually due to Staphylococcus aureus or rarely to Gram-negative organisms (Schwartzman et al 1991; 105).
+This focal infection is usually due to Staphylococcus aureus or rarely to Gram-negative organisms (105).
 Pyomyositis is suspected when patients have low-grade fever, localized pain, and swelling in a large muscle group; leukocytosis and creatine kinase elevation may or may not occur.
 Imaging with ultrasound, MRI, or CT will show some combination of edema, fluid density, and contrast enhancement.
 Risk factors include underlying muscle abnormalities, local trauma, exercise, hematogenous spread of a systemic bacterial infection, carpal tunnel syndrome, or a seizure type or finding.

 Other factors that might contribute to the development of a myopathy in AIDS (and possibly chronic hepatitis B and C) patients include vitamin deficiencies, disuse atrophy, chronic wasting syndrome, and myocytotoxicity caused by septicemia, bacteriotoxins, and antimicrobial drugs, ie, hyperlipidemia.